bchareyre/yade-mpi/doc/sphinx/user.rst

 Dynamic
 ^^^^^^^

 The most versatile algorithm for random dense packing is provided by :yref:`yade.pack.randomDensePack`.
-Initial loose packing of non-overlapping spheres is generated by randomly placing placing them in cuboid volume, with radii given by requested (currently only uniform) radius distribution.
-When no more spheres can be inserted, the packing is compressed, then uncompressed (see :ysrc:`py/pack/pack.py` for exact values of these "stresses"), byt running a DEM simulation; :yref:`Omega.switchScene` is used to not affect existing simulation).
+Initial loose packing of non-overlapping spheres is generated by randomly placing them in cuboid volume, with radii given by requested (currently only uniform) radius distribution.
+When no more spheres can be inserted, the packing is compressed and then uncompressed (see :ysrc:`py/pack/pack.py` for exact values of these "stresses") by running a DEM simulation; :yref:`Omega.switchScene` is used to not affect existing simulation).
 Finally, resulting packing is clipped using provided predicate, as explained above.

 By its nature, this method might take relatively long; and there are 2 provisions to make the computation time shorter: